rjabdulkadir/ipa/documentation/getting_started.md

 * Instructions for using the command line Adafruit Micropython Tool ampy can be found [here](https://pypi.org/project/adafruit-ampy/).
 * Instructions on using the Thonny development environment can be found [here](https://randomnerdtutorials.com/getting-started-thonny-micropython-python-ide-esp32-esp8266/).
 ### Using the Micropython REPL
 The Micropthon REPL (Read Evaluate Print Loop) is a useful tool for learning Micropython and for developing and testing modules.
 A free tool that can be used for this, available for PCs running both Windows and Linux is [putty](https://www.putty.org/).
 Downloads are can be found [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 A short introduction on how to use MicroPython from the REPL can be found [here](https://docs.micropython.org/en/latest/esp8266/tutorial/repl.html).
+Micropython documentation including tutorials for different platforms can be found [here](https://docs.micropython.org/en/latest/index.html).
 ## Running in a Production Setting
 TBW
 ### Compiling Micropython